karmaniverous/stan/.stan/system/stan.system.md

 - When patches are impractical, provide Full Listings for changed files, followed by the commit message.
 Do not emit unified diffs in that mode.

+# Fence Hygiene (Quick How‑To)

+Goal: prevent hashed or broken templates/examples that contain nested code blocks.

+Algorithm
+1) Scan every block you will emit (patches, templates, examples).
+Compute the maximum contiguous run of backticks inside each block’s content.
+2) Choose the outer fence length as N = (max inner backticks) + 1 (minimum 3).
+3) Re‑scan after composing.
+If any block’s outer fence is ≤ the max inner run, bump N and re‑emit.

+Hard rule (applies everywhere)
+- Do not rely on a fixed backtick count.
+Always compute, then re‑scan.
+- This applies to the Dependency Bug Report template, FEEDBACK packets, and any example that includes nested fenced blocks.

 # Response Format (MANDATORY)

 CRITICAL: Fence Hygiene (Nested Code Blocks) and Coverage